Marconiadsf/gcp-series/README.md

 ls
 ```

-You should see the folders DemoApp-01, DemoApp-02, the files: Dockerfile.dev, Dockerfile, and requirements.txt
+You should see the folders DemoApp-01, DemoApp-02, the files: Dockerfile.dev, Dockerfile, and requirements.txt.
 Dockerfile.dev is used to create a development container with all the necessary tools installed.
-Make sure Docker is running on your machine.
+> ⚠️ Make sure Docker is running on your machine.
 Inspect the Dockerfile.dev to see what is being installed in the development container.

-In the Terminal type:
+In the Terminal run:

 ```
 docker build -f Dockerfile.dev -t gcp-series-dev-container .